 Well, there's been a mutation it the gene which has, in effect, deleted segments in coding the N-terminus of the receptor protein, which normally sticks its head out of the cell.
 And now you have these truncated receptors.

-And such truncated EGF receptors are able to fire constitutively.
-Constitutively implies that these receptors are able to fire in a fashion that is no longer regulated by physiologic signals.
+It's a high steady rate.
+So now these receptor molecules, these truncated receptor molecules flood the cell with growth stimulatory signal and, for reasons that aren't really clear to this day, these two, these receptor, truncated receptor molecules can dimerize, they can come together even if there's no extracellular ligand present, even if there's no growth factor in the extracellular space.
 And we now realize, for example, that there are a variety of structurally altered receptors that fire constitutively into a cell in many kinds of human tumors.
 And in each case the cancer cell is deluded into thinking that some growth factor has been encountered out here when, in fact, there's not at all.
 Once again, what we see is a situation in which the cell, the cancer cell is being deluded into thinking there's growth factors present, extracellular space.

 One is called non-small cell lung carcinoma.
 We don't have to deal with the subsets of lung cancers.
 And it turned out, it turned out that one of these drugs, it's called Iressa, had very mixed effects on patients.

 In about 90% of these, of the class of lung cancers, patients that were treated, the drug Iressa, used over the last several years, had almost no effect on the tumor treatment and the patients continued to, to proceed to their death.
 It had, it really had no effect.
 But in 10%, in fact, there was some dramatic responses and tumors shrunk down.